antoniopgs/Liber/README.md

 The next to be eliminated is the Indian Ocean.
 Although it is not as easily accesible to China or Russia, it is still surronded by non trustworthy nations (like Thailand, who already blocked a previous Seasteading Attempt).
 Piracy is also much more prevalent in the Indian Ocean.

-This leaves us with the Atlantic Ocean
+This leaves us with the Atlantic Ocean.
+Namely between:

-In previous attempts, seasteads were placed very close to territorial waters.
-On one hand, this makes infrastucture transport and commerce easier.
-But it also means the higher likelihood that any given nation will interfere and claim Liber as it's sovereignty.
-Therefore it will be better to be far way, in deep international waters.
-The options are North Atlantic, South Atlantic, North Pacific, South Pacific and the southern Indian Ocean.
-The North and South Pacific are not protected enough from China, the southern indian isn't protected enough from piracy and it's closer to countries who previously stifled seasteading attempts.
-The South Atlantic could be advantageous due to the proximity to drug cartels, but these are unpredictable.
-The best location will therefore be the North Atlantic Subtropical High.
-In the heart of western civilization, between The United States of America and Western Europe, this will place Liber in calm waters, good weather, away from piracy, away from major authoritarian regimes and in the heart of important international commerce routes.
+ - The North Atlantic High (or Azores High)
+ - The South Atlantic High (or St. Helena High)

+Compared to the South Atlantic (which is near places like Brazil and Western Africa) the North Atlantic High will place Liber:
+ - Smack dab in the Heart of Western Civilization, between Western Europe and the world's bastion of freedom, the United States of America.
+ - In the heart of one of the most (if not the most) important trade routes in the world.
+ - In a place where the closest territory are the Azores, a small and autonomous region of Portugal which also embraces freedom.
+The Azores motto: "Rather die free than subjected in peace".

+***The North Atlantic High has Stable Waters, Good Weather, Food, Safety and Relevance.
+It is the perfect place for the new world to be.***

 ----- UNDER CONSTRUCTION -----